louiseaubet/Project-Air-Pollution/README.md

 ### Getting Started

 This version was designed for python 3.6.6 or higher.
 To run the model's calculation, use the Python Notebook `main.ipynb`.
-The parameters of the model can be set by the user.
+The parameters of the model can be set by the user in this file.

 ### Prerequisites